hassonor/nodejs-design-patterns/async-patterns-with-promises-and-async-await/async-await/web-spider-async-await-syntax/README.md

 # Web Spider with cb best practices

-Web spider example to demostrate limited parallel asynchronous execution with Promises
+Web spider example to demonstrate limited parallel asynchronous execution with async/await and the consumer-producer pattern

 ## Run